damonallison/javascript/README.md

   * Run `ncu` in your project root to determine which dependencies are out of sync.

+## Guidance

+* Write in a functional style.
+* Don't use `var` or depend on global scope.
+* Declare all variables using `let` or `const`.
+* Put all objects into a single global object for your app.
+This avoids collisions with globals from other apps.

+* JS's implementation of functions is well done.
+First class, very functional language.
+	* Support for inner functions, closures.

+* `this` and the function invocation pattern
+	* Method. `this` is bound to the object on which the method is attached.
+	* Function.
+When a function is not bound to an object, including inner functions, `this` is bound to the global object.
+	* Constructor
+	* Apply

+---

 ## Javascript : The Good Parts